Texas town eyes new fertilizer plant a year after deadly blast

 The April 17, 2013, explosion at the plant, which had operated for more than 50 years on the north side of town, caused an estimated $100 million in damages.
 The blast killed first responders racing to contain a fire at the plant.

 There are now only cement slabs where the public high school and a nursing home used to be.
-At the plant site that once drew droves of farmers, a crater 93 feet (28 meters) wide and 10 feet (3 meters) deep is being filled in by construction crews.
+At the plant site that once drew droves of farmers, a crater 93 feet wide and 10 feet deep is being filled in by construction crews.

 Investigators say the source of the explosion was ammonium nitrate being stored at the plant, but they have not identified the cause of the fire that ignited it.
 Plant owner Donald Adair, who bought the business in 2004 when it was threatened with closure, soon after the incident issued a statement vowing to cooperate with the investigation but has otherwise remained out of the public eye.